nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AgentAssist` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a contact**
+**Use case: Delete a person**

 **MSS**

-1. User requests to list contacts.
+1. User requests to list persons
-2. AgentAssist shows a list of contacts.
+2. AddressBook shows a list of persons
-3. User requests to delete a specific contact in the list.
+3. User requests to delete a specific person in the list
-4. AgentAssist ask user for confirmation.
-5. User confirms.
-6. AgentAssist deletes the contact.
+4. AddressBook deletes the person

     Use case ends.